Blues settle first but come unstuck

 Wolfsburg Hungary for a second

 The crowd got off their seats when the hosts won a deep throw-in and with England’s first delivery nodded back out, her second was half-cleared by a leaping Peter.
 Carney’s volley deflected between Aluko and Almuth Schult, but the 'keeper claimed the looping ball.
 Confusion in midfield saw Niamh Fahey rob Alexandra Popp before breaking in behind, Anna Blässe sprinted away to knock the ball away before Fahey could be afforded a chance.
-The resulting corner half-cleared before Blue streamed forward again, Blässe tracked back once more to mop up on the right.
+The resulting corner half-cleared before Blueed forward again, Blässe tracked back once more to mop up on the right.

 The visitors carried a persistent threat when they got forward, though Lindahl afforded a chance to relax when Millie Bright charged down an attempted pass to Gunnarsdóttir on the edge of the box; the defender deflected Isabel Kerschowski’s driven shot just wide.
 Lindahl was called back into action at the corner that followed, dropping Jakabfi’s header and just catching it before the offending object rolled between her ankles.